Williams and Ruiz Recognized for Leadership in Behavior Analysis

 By Jessica Firpi ’11

 As inaugural ABACS program director, she helped the program gain accreditation in 2019, only four years after founding the program.
-The Rollins ABACS program was created in part by Maria Ruiz, whose legacy has had far-reaching impacts on the field.
+The Rollins ABACS program was created in part by former psychology professor Maria Ruiz, whose legacy has had far-reaching impacts on the field.
 Ruiz is most recognized as one of the advocates for female leaders in a male-dominated discipline.
-Amongst all her accomplishments, she counted the ABACS program as her most important contribution and mentored countless female undergraduate students as they embarked on their careers in behavior analysis.
+Among all her accomplishments, she counted the ABACS program as her most important contribution and mentored countless female undergraduate students as they embarked on careers in behavior analysis.

 Related News